Ankylosing spondylitis

 The aims of treatment are:

-• To keep your spine as mobile and flexible as possible.
+To keep the spine as mobile and flexible as possible.

 Physiotherapy and exercise

 It is vital to have as good a posture as possible and a regular exercise routine.
-This helps you to keep a full range of spinal movement and may help to prevent your condition worsening.
+This helps to keep a full range of spinal movement and may help to prevent the condition worsening.
 Regular specific exercises are thought to limit the extent of any spinal deformity that may develop.
 The exercises may also ease back pain.
-You will normally be referred to a physiotherapist who will advise on the exact exercises to do.
+A physiotherapist will usually be able to advise on the exact exercises to do.
 Doing exercises in a group may be particularly beneficial.
-Exercises should become a routine part of life.
-Ideally, they should be done daily.
+Exercises should become a routine part of daily life.

 Medication